 ‘Inscriptions in Arcadia‘ (Audrey Grant) is a series of site-specific artworks situated in the beautiful and protected landscape around the Bothkennar Pools, near Skinflats.
 Visitors are invited to walk on easily accessible paths through this real landscape with its pine trees and lagoons, its reedbeds and fields, and imagine another – the semi-mythical land of Arcadia.
 You will encounter artworks created from found and made objects placed within elements of the land’s rich industrial and cultural past.
 Each artwork highlights the unique historical environment of the area, transformed through inscriptions from classical mythology evoking the Gods, the Underworld and the pastoral.
 Read more & Download Legacies of Coal Mining App audreygrant.co.uk

-‘The Allan Blikvangers‘ (Natalie McIlroy) are a series of Blikvanger-styled artworks created for a number of locations along the NCN 765 & 76 cycle routes between Stirling and Bridge of Allan.
+‘The Allan Blikvangers‘ (Natalie McIlroy) are a series of Blikvanger-styled artworks created for a number of locations along the NCN 765 & 76 cycle routes between Stirling and Bridge of Allan, installed until 23 July.
 Inspired by the artists’ own experience living in the Netherlands, the cycling capital of the world, the Blikvanger (bike path nets) comprising of large catching nets will collect cyclists’ rubbish as they pass.
 A common sight in the Netherlands, they are a fantastic way to ensure cyclists dispose of their rubbish whilst they are on the move.
-Beautiful, sculptural forms in the own right, using recycled fishing nets they will be individually handmade, brightly coloured forms that add to the enjoyment of cycling. nataliemcilroy.com
+Beautiful, sculptural forms in the own right, they are handmade, playful objects that add to the enjoyment of cycling.
+Read more nataliemcilroy.com

 ‘the grass is getting long‘ (Holger Mohaupt) is an artist devised cycle route that draws upon the unique knowledge of local nature, the way we interact with landscape and the ephemeral experience of cycling.
 The title comes a conversation the artist recently had with a local keen cyclist ‘by the way, the grass is getting long on the way to the peninsula.’
 The route will follow the River Forth taking in some of the local architecture and social history.
 The journey will go along existing paths and at times will also go off the beaten track, with each of the two events taking the route in an opposite direction. (unsuitable for e-bikes) – taking place Sun 11th July & Sat 21st August 2pm.
 See full event details to book. room8.org + project blog: https://artcycle2021grass.tumblr.com